NoroffFEU/html-css-Js-course-assignment-Rainydays/README.md

 ## User Stories

 - User want to view a list of products on the homepage.

 - User want to filter products by category, gender or genre.

 - User want to view a single product page with more detail.

 - User want to add a product to my basket.

 - User want to remove a product from my basket.

 - User want to view a summary of my cart on the checkout page.

-- - User want to view an order-confirmation screen after checking out.
+- User want to view an order-confirmation screen after checking out.

 ## Required Pages

 The following pages are required to complete this project.

-- Home Page containing product list `/index.html`
+- Home Page containing all the products

--
-- Product Page showing all details of a specific product `/product/index.html`
+- Product Page showing all details of a specific product

--
-- Checkout Page showing all items in the basket `/checkout/index.html`
+- Checkout Page showing all items in the basket

--
-- Confirmation Page showing a thank you message `/checkout/confirmation/index.html`
+- Confirmation Page showing a thank you message

 ## Resources